lukso-network/docs/docs/contracts/overview.md

 pragma solidity ^0.8.0;

 contract MyToken is LSP7DigitalAsset {
-    // 4th argument (FALSE) marks that this contract serves as a Fungible Token and not as a NFT. constructor() LSP7("MyToken","MTKN",Owner,FALSE) {
+    // 4th argument (false) marks that this contract serves as a Fungible Token and not as a NFT. constructor() LSP7("MyToken","MTKN",msg.sender,false) {
         // ..
     }
 }